GrahamC7/d287-java-frameworks/README.md

 •  Display a message that indicates the success or failure of a purchase.

 11. mainscreen.html, added Buy Now button, line 91 next to buttons that delete and update products
+12. creation of BuyNowController.java file, file checks to see whether or not the product the customer wants to buy is in stock or not.
+If it is in stock it will produce a confirmation of the purchase.
+If it isn't in stock, a purchase failure will be produced.
+If the product isn't found, an error will be produced.
+Controller decrements the inventory by one upon a successful purchase.
+13. creation of purchaseSuccess.html file, file produces for a successful purchase notification for the customer
+14. creation of purchaseFailure.html file, file produces a failed purchase notification for the customer

 G.  Modify the parts to track maximum and minimum inventory by doing the following: